jasp-stats/jaspAnova/inst/help/Manova.md

 ---
 -	Field, A. (2009). *Discovering Statistics using SPSS (3rd ed.)*.
 Sage Publishing.
 -	Field, A., Miles, J., & Field, Z. (2012). *Discovering statistics using R*.
 Sage Publishing.
+-	Villasenor-Alva, J.A. and Gonzalez-Estrada, E. (2009).
+A generalization of Shapiro-Wilk's test for multivariate normality. *Communications in Statistics: Theory and Methods*, 38, 1870-1883.

 ### R Packages
 ---